Panasonic GX8 Comparison Review

-The Panasonic GX8 has a Camera Elo of 2572.
+Is the Panasonic GX8 a good camera?
+The GX8 has a Camera Elo of 2592.
 This rating puts the GX8 among the top 40 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the GX8 falls among the top 20 percent.
+In terms of its sensor size category (Four Thirds cameras), the GX8 ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Mirrorless system camera|

 |330 shots per battery charge|